joarleymoraes/lousy_bitcoins/README.md

 # lousy_bitcoins
-Utility to try crack bitcoins private keys generated from weak passphrases.
+Utility to try to crack bitcoins private keys generated from weak passphrases.

 # Disclamer